LajosPolya/aws-cdk-templates/deploy-vpc-to-vpc-transit-gateway/README.md

 `curl <publicInstancePublicIp>`

-2. Verify no access to the EC2 instance in VPC B via public IP
+2. Verify no access to the EC2 instance in VPC B via private IP

 `curl <privateInstancePrivateIp>`